gbdev/pandocs/content/The_Cartridge_Header.md

 required, otherwise the CGB switches itself into Non-CGB-Mode.
 Typical values are:
 ```
- 80h - Game supports CGB functions, but works on old Game Boys also.
+ 80h - Game supports CGB functions, but also works on old Game Boys.
  C0h - Game works on CGB only (physically the same as $80).
 ```
 Values with Bit 7 set, and either Bit 2 or 3 set, will switch the